stlgithub/dataportfolio/SQL/SQL_1/README.md

 # Introduction
-Dive into the data job market!
 Focusing on data analyst roles, this project explores top-paying jobs, in-demand skills, and where high demand meets high salary in data analytics.

 You can check out the SQL queries [here.](https://github.com/stlgithub/dataportfolio/tree/main/SQL/SQL_1/portfolio_project)

 # Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
+This project was born from a desire to hone my SQL skills, and my interest in learning more about the Data Analyst field, and the jobs within.

 Data hails from [Luke Barousse](https://lukebarousse.com/sql).
 It's packed with insights on job titles, salaries, locations, and essential skills.